 Translating as ‘Five lands’, the cluster of five small towns along the western coast of Italy that make up the Cinque Terre are situated within the beautiful Cinque Terre National Park.
 Along with the five famous villages, lesser-known towns that can be found nestled among the rugged cliffs offer visitors an authentic glimpse into life in the Liguria region of north-western Italy and can also be a great place to stay in Cinque Terre.

-Map of Where to Stay in Cinque Terre
+Map of Places to Stay in Cinque Terre

 It’s easy to explore the rugged coast: try taking the popular hiking route or simply jump on the train that runs from the nearby city of La Spezia and connects the villages.
 Life is good along this colorful coastal region and it’s waiting for you to explore it…